cloudfour/tpp-research-monorepo/README.md

 This repo is exploring translating components from native web components (Stencil.js) into front end frameworks, documentation tools, and design tools.

-It currently shows how to use these components in React, Express, Vue, FramerX, and StoryBook.
+It currently shows how to use these components in React, Vue, Angular, Express, FramerX, and StoryBook.

 ## Local Development Approach